-Each section of the Learning Center is a scheduled class for students who receive 1/2 credit per semester if attending every day, or 1/4 credit per semester if attending every other day.
-However, all students of CHS are welcome to drop in before or after school for extra assistance.
+Each section of the Learning Center is a scheduled class for students who receive 1/2 credit per semester if attending every scheduled day (or 1/4 credit if attending for just one quarter).
+However, all students of CHS are welcome to drop in before school for extra assistance.
 Through all of its available resources, the Learning Center helps CHS students find success.

 What are our mission, vision, and core values of the Learning Center?

 - Empower students to be confident, independent learners by cultivating student skills, strategies, and behaviors in a supportive, safe environment that exists for all.